 On this date in 1950 the Pittsburgh Pirates selected Dale Long and George Metkovich in the rule V draft.
 Long was selected from the New York Yankees organization, while Metkovich was taken from Oakland in the Pacific Coast League.
 Long lasted just ten games in 1951 with the Pirates before he was put on waivers, where he was selected by the St Louis Browns.
-He lasted all of 34 games before the Browns released him, returning him to the Yankees.
-Long played three years in the minors, returning to the Pirates organization in 1953.
+He lasted all of 34 games before the Browns so him back to the Pirates in December of 1951.
+Long played the next three years in the minors after returning to the Pirates organization.
 He was back in the majors in 1955 with Pittsburgh and hit .291 with a league leading 13 triples to go along with 16 homers and 79 RBIs.
 He led the Pirates in RBIs and even garnered some MVP attention despite playing for a last place team, finishing 19th in the voting.

 In 1956.
 Long set a still standing record by homering in eight straight ballgames from May 19 – May 28.
 He finished the year with 27 homers and 91 RBI’s which earned him his only all-star appearances of his career.
 Just seven games into the 1957 season the Pirates traded away the big first baseman to the Chicago Cubs along with Lee Walls for Gene Baker and Dee Fondy.
 The following season Long caught two games which was noteworthy because he was a lefty and since then only two other lefties have caught in the majors, Mike Squires in 1980 and Benny Distefano, who caught three games for the 1989 Pirates.
 Long finished his career with a .267 average and 132 homers in 1013 games.